HUTFormer: Hierarchical U-Net Transformer for Long-Term Traffic Forecasting: Experiments

 In this subsection, we conduct more experiments to evaluate the impact of some important components and strategies.
 Specifically, we evaluate from three aspects, including the effectiveness of the hierarchical U-net structure, the input embedding strategy, and the two-stage training strategy.
 Due to space limitations, we only present the results on METR-LA datasets in Table \ref{tab:ablation}.

 The hierarchical U-net structure is designed to generate and exploit multi-scale features.
 Specifically, the encoder combines window self-attention and segment merging to generate multi-scale features, while the decoder primarily utilizes extracted features based on cross-scale attention.
-Therefore, to evaluate their effectiveness, we set up three variants. { First, we replace the decoder with a simple concatenation, named $HUTFormer\ concat$.
+Therefore, to evaluate their effectiveness, we set up three variants. { First, we replace the decoder with a simple concatenation, named HUTFormer concat.
 The concatenation of features from different scales naturally preserves all information.
-Second, we set $HUTFormer\ w/o\ decoder$ to remove the decoder and use the intermediate prediction as the final prediction.
-The above two variants are used to demonstrate that exploiting multi-scale features is a non-trivial challenge and our hierarchical decoder is effective.} Third, we set $HUTFormer\ w/o\ hierarchy$ to further remove segment merging and replace the window Transformer layer with a standard Transformer layer, to evaluate the effectiveness of hierarchical multi-scale representations.
-As shown in Table4 \ref{tab:ablation}, $HUTFormer$ significantly outperforms $HUTFormer\ concat$ and $HUTFormer\ w/o\ decoder$, which shows that it is not an easy task to utilize the multi-scale features, and also validates the effectiveness of our decoder.
-In addition, the results of $HUTFormer\ w/o\ hierarchy$ show that hierarchical multi-scale features are crucial for accurate long-term traffic forecasting.
+Second, we set HUTFormer w/o decoder to remove the decoder and use the intermediate prediction as the final prediction.
+The above two variants are used to demonstrate that exploiting multi-scale features is a non-trivial challenge and our hierarchical decoder is effective.} Third, we set HUTFormer w/o hierarchy to further remove segment merging and replace the window Transformer layer with a standard Transformer layer, to evaluate the effectiveness of hierarchical multi-scale representations.
+As shown in Table \ref{tab:ablation}, HUTFormer significantly outperforms HUTFormer concat and HUTFormer w/o decoder, which shows that it is not an easy task to utilize the multi-scale features, and validates the effectiveness of our decoder.
+In addition, HUTFormer w/o hierarchy shows that hierarchical multi-scale features are crucial for accurate long-term traffic forecasting.
 The above results show that generating and utilizing hierarchical multi-scale features is important, and the designed hierarchical U-net structure is effective.